osmo-gsm-tester: store properly coredump files when a process crashes

 This can be tested apparently by sending a SIGQUIT signal to a process: https://stackoverflow.com/questions/6561194/force-a-core-to-dump-from-an-active-normally-running-program-on-freebsd

-#6 Updated by pespin over 1 year ago
+#6 Updated by pespin about 2 years ago

 - Status changed from New to Resolved